Endracion/TOTEM-SHIFT/README.md

 Note that most of the guides and links will remain unchanged, the major changes will be to the 3D printed case design, as it uses the [TOTOEM Redux by VOID](https://www.printables.com/model/840146-totem-redux) case files as base, which are better suited to FDM 3D printing.

+> **Note**
-The PCB will slightly modified, so this version will not be compatible with existing PCBs or cases for the original TOTEM.
+> The PCB modified enought that this version will not be compatible with existing PCBs or cases for the original TOTEM.

 ***